shaokai1209/MDSA/README.md

 #split: choose train:test in target corpus

-#Special note: IEMOCAP and CVE require a license to obtain, so it is not public, the "data" folder has three public datasets for testing, only need to set num_src_domain=2.
+#Special note: IEMOCAP and CVE require a license to obtain, the "data" folder has three public datasets for testing, only need to set num_src_domain=2.

 # Example:

 #num_src_domain = 2